 For construction the service includes an assessment of potential tax allowances arising out of construction activity and a proposal to minimise the client's tax liabilities.
-Construction expenditure covers new build, refurbishment, fit out, extension and demolition including land remediation, etc.
+Construction expenditure covers new build, refurbishment, fit out, extension etc.

 The role is two fold.
 Firstly to give strategic advice on the alternatives allowances available, and secondly to quantify the value of the tax allowances.
 This will often include reaching an agreement with the relevant body such as the tax authorities and their agencies.